Is the CPA Worth It? 5 Reasons You Should Earn Your CPA & CMA

 The IMA Global Salary Survey cites that professionals who hold both certifications earn 47 percent more than their non-credentialed peers, and the pay gap increases to 58 percent for professionals ages 30-39.

-Additionally, the 2020 IMA Global Salary Survey stated that CMA holders earn 57 percent more than non-CMAs in base salary alone.
+Additionally, the 2023 IMA Global Salary Survey stated that CMA holders earn 21 percent more than non-CMAs in median annual compensation alone.
 These statistics all reflect ongoing ROI (aka salary) potentially adding hundreds of thousands of dollars to your income over the course of your career.

 It is also widely believed that a CMA certification can serve as a more cost-effective alternative to an MBA, as many of the general business concepts and financial skills overlap.